Your step-by-step guide to the mortgage process

 - Credit: Does your credit history show that you pay debts on time?

 - Collateral – Is the value of the property you’re buying sufficient collateral for the loan?
 (I.e. Did the appraisal show that the purchase price and home value are aligned?)

 During the underwriting process, they may come back with questions.
 You should respond as quickly as possible to ensure a smooth underwriting process.

 9. Closing day and finalizing the mortgage loan process

 You’ve made it the big day: closing.

 One of the more important documents is the Closing Disclosure.
-It should look somewhat similar to the Loan Estimate you received when you originally completed the full loan application.
+It should look similar to the Loan Estimate you received when you originally completed the full loan application.